You may want to read:

 But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do. – Galatians 5:16-17

 If you are a quiet husband, your wife needs your redemptive speech.
-If you are a quiet dad, then you must not leave your silence open for your child’s misinterpretation.
-If you do, you both will lose.
-You will lose your child and your child will look for someone who is willing to talk to them.
+If you are a silent dad, you must not leave your silence open for your child’s misinterpretation.
+If you do, both of you will lose.
+You will lose your child, and your child will look for someone willing to talk to them.

-Jesus lived in the community of the Trinity, but He chose to set aside what He had so He could enter into our world (Philippians 2:5-11), become like us (John 1:14), with the hope that we would be saved from ourselves (Hebrews 2:14-15).
+Jesus lived in the community of the Trinity, but He chose to set aside what He had so He could enter into our world (Philippians 2:5-11), become like us (John 1:14), with the hope of saving us from ourselves (Hebrews 2:14-15).